astuyve/astuyve.github.io/_posts/2024-03-27-ultimate-lambda-secrets-guide.md

 ---
 layout: post
 title: Ultimate guide to secrets in Lambda
 description: Securing your API Keys, database passwords, or SSH keys for Lambda Functions is tricky.
 This post compares Systems Manager, Secrets Manager, Key Management Service, and environment variables for handling your secrets in Lambda.
 We'll cover costs, features, performance, and more.
-Then it lays out a framework for considering the risk of your particular secret, so that you know what's best for your application's secrets.
+Then we'll lay out a framework for considering the risk of your particular secret, so that you know what's best for your application's secrets.
 categories: posts
 image: assets/images/secrets/secrets_in_lambda.png
 ---

 We all have secrets.
 Some are small secrets which we barely hide (sometimes I roll through stop signs on my bike).
-Others are so sensitive that we don't even want to think about them <span class="spoiler">(_serverless actually has servers_)</span>.
+Others are so sensitive that we don't even want to think about them <span class="spoiler">(_serverless actually has servers_).</span>

 Managing and securing secrets in your applications have similar dimensions!
 As a result, handling a random 3rd party API key is different from handling the root signing key for an operating system or nuclear launch codes.